tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Ackowledgements, further reading & useful links
+## Acknowledgements, further reading & useful links

 The content of this episode was inspired or partially borrowed from some of the resources below, which we also recommend for some additional reading on the topic of this episode: